Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 Can Baby Hand Gestures And Meanings indicate if a baby is feeling discomfort?

-Yes, persistent clenched fists or unusual hand movements may suggest discomfort or tension.
+Yes, persistent clenched fists, eye rubbing, restless hand movements, or unusual hand postures may suggest discomfort, tiredness, tension, or overstimulation.
 Observing these signs alongside other behaviors can help caregivers address the baby’s physical or emotional needs effectively.

 Conclusion – Baby Hand Gestures And Meanings